Table of Contents

 Lava Creek Canyon Trail-North Grand Loop Road

-The trailhead is opposite the picnic area across the north Grand Loop road, on the northeast side of the bridge.
+The trailhead is opposite the picnic area across the North Grand Loop Road, on the northeast side of the bridge.
 Both people and wildlife use this heavily traveled trail.
 The trail is approximately 9.2 miles long and considered a moderate hike.
-This is best done as a one-way trail but requires two vehicles (return to Mammoth campground trailhead).
+This hike works best as a one-way trail, but it requires two vehicles so you can return to the Mammoth Campground Trailhead.
 The trail overall descends 1000 feet toward the Gardiner River.
 In the spring, the trail can be very muddy in spots.
-I would suggest sturdy walking or hiking shoes and quality trekking stick.
+I would suggest sturdy walking or hiking shoes and a quality trekking stick.

-Hike Beautiful Wraith Falls along the North Grand Loop Road
+Hike to the beautiful Wraith Falls along the North Grand Loop Road

 It is said that in 1885, a party from the U.S. Geological Survey, specifically Arnold Hague, thought they looked like an apparition or a ghost.